drorata/mlem-review/README.md

 ```

 `rf` is the fitted model and it is given a name; the _string_ `"rf"`.
-In addition a description is provided.
+In addition a description is provided (See issue [#279](https://github.com/iterative/mlem/issues/279) for a related topic).
 Furthermore, by providing a value to the parameter `sample_data`, MLEM will include the schema of the data in the model's meta data.
 Checkout [`.mlem/model/rf.mlem`](./.mlem/model/rf.mlem).